2DGD-F0TH/2DGD_F0TH/CONTRIBUTING.md

 The book should be written as much as possible in [Pandoc Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown), because everyone should be able to contribute to this book easily.

 If the situation calls for it (for instance you *absolutely need* a certain table styling) you can use pure LaTeX inline, inside the markdown document.

+### Problems?
+Questions?

+The most common questions will be usually answered in the `FAQ_GUIDES.md` document, for the rest, feel free to open an issue on either GitHub or GitLab.